andresdominguez/elementor/README.md

 Elementor needs [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)
 and a running [selenium server](http://www.seleniumhq.org/download/).
-To download the dependencies and start the selenium server open your terminal and run the following commands:
+To download the dependencies and start the selenium server you need to use protractor's webdriver manager.
+Open your terminal and run the following
+commands:

 ```shell
 $ ./node_modules/elementor/node_modules/.bin/webdriver-manager update